Northbridge University: Accreditations

-NUC University is authorized by the Council of Higher Education of Puerto Rico and accredited by the Middle States Commission on Higher Education to offer university studies of the undergraduate, graduate and professional levels, as the case may be.
+Northbridge University (Previously NUC University) is authorized by the Council of Higher Education of Puerto Rico and accredited by the Middle States Commission on Higher Education to offer university studies of the undergraduate, graduate and professional levels, as the case may be.
 Likewise, the university is committed to the professional accreditation of its academic programs.
 For this reason, some academic units have programs accredited by organizations, such as: